itman85/StatusShare/README.md

 - Mvp pattern to separate presenter layer from app logic.
 - Making event bus with rxjava
 - Firebase as backend storage and help to exchange data in realtime
-- Reaml as local storage
+- Realm as local storage
 - Apply material design with ripple effect and some cool animations.
 - Glide for loading and caching images, using glide combine with recyclerview will make images feed loading and scrolling smoothly.
 - Using Leak Canavary to detect memory leak.